Skip to main page content

 7. Make initial payment for medical documentation.

-8. Participate in identifying return to work options, return to work committee meetings, and return to work planning.
+8. Participate in identifying return to work options, return to work meetings, and return to work planning.

 9. Include a union or association representative in all return to work discussions, planning, etc., at their discretion.